Formic Acid Treatment for Bees (How to Use)

 Formic Pro is the more recent product but the main difference between it and the earlier available MAQS seems to be that the shelf life is longer.
 If you buy either product, check the sell by date to ensure you are receiving fresh product.

 Pads are placed in the hive and don’t have to be removed.
 After the treatment period, they can be discarded or composted if the beekeeper wishes.
-This makes the use of formic acid a quick and easy way to control varroa levels in your colonies.

 Challenges of Using this Natural Treatment